MrMiner-org/TheMinerzCoin/doc/websockets.md

 # WebSocket Event Server

 The node exposes a lightweight WebSocket endpoint broadcasting block and transaction events.
-It starts automatically when `theminerzd` runs and binds to port `12345` by default.
+It starts automatically when `theminerzcoind` runs and binds to port `12345` by default.

 ## Running